AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/author-environment-tools.md

 * Language copies
 * Incoming Links
 * Use of the reference component: borrowed and lent content
-* References to Product pages (from the Commerce - Products console)

 Open the required console, then navigate to the required resource and open **References** using: